This Treasury Financial Manual (TFM) chapter provides guidance to federal entities on the overall disbursing rules.

 The following requirements apply to all disbursements, whether in cash, checks, or electronic payments, issued on the U.S. Treasury or designated depositary banks for authorized and lawful payments and/or refunds of amounts collected:

-Procedures established by agencies should:
+Procedures established by federal entities should:

 The Office of Personnel Management (OPM), the Office of Management and Budget (OMB), and the Department of Labor (DOL) issue regulations related to payroll voucher preparation.